 However, be particularly strategic when selecting the business development initiative to get involved in and your role in it.

-The key benefits of getting involved in business development work include expansion of a professional network, gaining deeper understanding of the political and cultural context within the firm, earning “credits” with key people and building a reputation, as well as access to information and knowledge (summarized in the exhibit below).
+The key benefits of getting involved in business development work include expansion of a professional network, gaining deeper understanding of the political and cultural context within the firm, earning “credits” with key people and building a reputation, as well as access to information and knowledge.

 Expanded network: One of the key benefits of getting involved in business development work, in a leadership or non-leadership role, is an opportunity to expand a professional network and to build relationship with key people within the firm.
 This will build up the number, and potentially the range, of the firm’s client projects for which you are considered.

 You will also develop a relationship which you can leverage if you require an input or guidance as you build your career within the firm, or if you need assistance with the project.